dshreddy/micrograd/README.md

-# Disclaimer

-This is a course project built as part of the course [Neural Networks: Zero to Hero](https://youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&si=RT3wmvMlc5EoTaxC) taught by [Andrej Karpathy](https://x.com/karpathy)
+This is a slightly modified copy of the original [micrograd](https://github.com/karpathy/micrograd) project built as part of the course [Neural Networks: Zero to Hero](https://youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&si=RT3wmvMlc5EoTaxC) taught by [Andrej Karpathy](https://x.com/karpathy)

-# micrograd